September 27, 2017

 3. Obtain proper trucking registration

 The next step towards opening your own trucking company can be a little complicated.
-Regardless of what kind of trucking business you want to run, you will most likely need a USDOT Number and a Motor Carrier Authority.
+Regardless of what kind of trucking business you want to run, you will most likely need a DOT Number and your Motor Carrier Authority.
 From there, you have to decide what your trucks will deliver, where they will be delivering to, and the weight of your trucks.
 These are all factors in what registration and licenses you have to get.

 4. Determine how you hire your employees